Juwan23D/Youtube-Optimization-Analysis/README.md

 **Excel**

 * Checked for duplicates, empty spaces, and spelling errors.
-* Chose to keep all columns presented since they gave various insight into keyword engagement.
+* Chose to keep all columns presented since they gave various insights into keyword engagement.
-* Deleted any duplicated column sets that uploaded.
+* Deleted any duplicated column sets that were uploaded.
 * Left the 2 videos that had empty spaces included because they were only missing information in 2 columns but they still gave valuable insight for the "machine" Learning keyword.

-   _This was tricky because because the 2 columns missing for the videos told they view and like count.
+   _This was tricky because the 2 columns missing for the videos held the view and like count.
 However they both still told the story of how the machine learning keyword brought traffic to the videos through the comments, and comment like column.
-Unfortunatley I couldn't find the videos to personally input the missing information, so I decided it would be best to still include them since thee empty space did'nt negatively impact the study._
+Unfortunateley I couldn't find the videos to personally input the missing information, so I decided it would be best to still include them since the empty space did not negatively impact the study._

-* Reuploaded comments table into Power Query as a CSV file, and changed the file origin into a 65001.Unicode(UTF-8) instead of 65000 :(UTF-7) so special characters such as symbols and emojis would go from untranscribeable to a readable format.
+* Reuploaded comments table into Power Query as a CSV file, and changed the file origin into a 65001.Unicode(UTF-8) instead of 65000 :(UTF-7) so special characters such as symbols and emojis would go from untranscribable to a readable format.
-* Removed number counting column to make sure the table only had information we needed.
+* Removed the number counting column to make sure the table only had information we needed.
 * Used Power Query to merge the Youtube stats and Comments dataset into 1 table by using left Join on the ID column.
-* Changed column titles such as as "youtube stats" to "Video Title" to bring clarity to information presented.
+* Changed column titles such as "youtube stats" to "Video Title" to bring clarity to information presented.
-* Rearranged columns to better refelect information.
+* Rearranged columns to better reflect information.

    _Learning their phrases, symbols, and code words is very important to understanding your audience.
 In order to translate the symbols and emojis I had to reformat the unicode back into excel because the first upload had them untranscribable.
   I also renamed the columns so I could better understand the information after merging them.
 Seeing a Likes.1 and Likes.2 would be very confusing especially after already deleting a few duplicate rows and columns.
 Renaming them to "Video  Likes" and